Skip to main content

 Scope of support

-Setting up anomaly alerts
+Setting up anomaly notifications

 • At least one of the supported alert methods is configured